clates/jira-cli/README.md

 A command line interface that allows for automation of repetitive JIRA tasks.

 # Installation Instructions
-1) Clone repo
+1. Clone repo
-2) gem install bundler
+2. gem install bundler
-3) bundle install
+3. bundle install
-4) ruby main.rb
+4. ruby main.rb

+#Typical Sprint Planning Usage
+1. Assign some story to the sprint, then run the Get Sprint ID by Story to get the sprint ID.
+2. Fill out the Sprint ID found in presets.rb
+3. Fill out the users and their available hours in presets.rb
+4. Bring in a story and task it out using 1-6.
+5. After the story is added to the sprint, check the team capacity and plan the next story with that in mind.
+6. Repeat step 3-5.

-# Usage Notes
+# Generic Usage Notes
 1-6.
 Fill Out *
     Looks through the tasktypes.json for "name":*
     Iterates the custom prompts setting items as posted.
 These could be {TODO: List custom prompts}